rtCamp/snapwp/docs/overloading-wp-behavior.md

 ### 2. Use react-parser as fallback

-Make any default component null to use react-parser as fallback component
+Make any default block component null to use react-parser as fallback component

+src/app/[[...path]]/page.tsx

 ```tsx
 import { TemplateRenderer } from '@snapwp/next';